Camputers Lynx: Reception

 After seeing a preview of the Camputers Lynx at the Personal Computer World Show, BYTE in January 1983 stated that it "offers more computing power for the money than any other machine I saw there".
-Computing Today in June 1983 criticized the manual as "put together in something of a hurry ... confusing" and criticized the computer for not meeting published specifications and having manufacturing defects.
+Computing Today in June 1983 criticised the manual as "put together in something of a hurry ... confusing" and criticised the computer for not meeting published specifications and having manufacturing defects.
 It concluded that the Lynx "could be seen as a flawed jewel ...
 If the less satisfactory aspects can be put to rights, it could prove to be a very popular machine.
 That, however, could entail some sacrifices."